AdobeDocs/experience-manager-learn.en/help/forms/aem-forms-with-adobe-campaign/partone.md

 ---
 title: Generating JSON Web Token and Access Token
 seo-title: Generating JSON Web Token and Access Token
-description: This article explains the code neede to generate JWT and Access Token needed for making REST calls to Adobe Campaign Standard
+description: This article explains the code needed to generate JWT and Access Token needed for making REST calls to Adobe Campaign Standard
-seo-description: This article explains the code neede to generate JWT and Access Token needed for making REST calls to Adobe Campaign Standard
+seo-description: This article explains the code needed to generate JWT and Access Token needed for making REST calls to Adobe Campaign Standard
 ---

 # Generating JSON Web Token and Access Token {#generating-json-web-token-and-access-token}